 When using the normal master follower function this fault code is given if one or more follower drives trip to fault.
-This fault is visible also when fault is in master drive.
-See also what other faults may be active in master drive.
+When this fault occurs, master drive sends a command to all drives to trig the data logger.

+- See what fault is active in the follower drives. - Check also master drive fault history.